Modern soft skills in value based school programme

 |9:30 - 13:30||School visits

 |15:15 - 16:45||Dialogue about the conference theme in small working groups|

 |19:00||Departure from the hotel for the official conference diner outside the hotel|

 |20:00||Dinner outside the hotel|

 |9:00 - 12:00||Annual General Meeting/Management Committee Meeting (lunch not included)|

-The conference will take place at the
+The conference took place at the

 Holiday Inn Hotel,